sebastiaanbrand/q-sylvan/README.md

 ### Dependencies

 Q-Sylvan requires the following libraries: `popt`, `GMP`, `MPFR` and `MPC`.
-On Ubuntu it should be possible to install these with
+On Ubuntu these can be installed with
-- `sudo apt-get install libpopt-dev`
-- `sudo apt-get install libgmp-dev`
-- `sudo apt-get install libmpfr-dev`
-- `sudo apt-get install libmpc-dev`
+- `sudo apt install libpopt-dev libgmp-dev libmpfr-dev libmpc-dev`
-- `sudo apt-get install cmake`

 ### Compiling the code